 D. YOUNG PHYSICIANS (YPS):

-Physicians who have completed their training and are in their first eight years of practice of medicine and who wish to promote the mission of the AAPI will be represented in the AAPI through the Young Physician section.
+Physicians who have completed their training and are in their first ten (10) years of practice of medicine and who pledge to promote the mission of the AAPI will be represented in the AAPI through the Young Physician section.
 Their participation will be governed in accordance with the Bylaws of the AAPI-Young Physician section, which will conform to the broad principles of the AAPI and as approved by the Executive Committee.

 E. SPONSOR MEMBERS:

 Industrial partners of AAPI who sponsor programs and activities of AAPI and satisfy criteria as set by the Executive Committee from time to time may be admitted as sponsor members for the duration of their sponsorship.
 Sponsor members are not entitled to vote or hold any elected office, but may be appointed to Committees for their professional expertise to serve AAPI.
 They are also entitled for various benefits and services which are offered by AAPI to its membership.

 Alliance members shall be spouses of Active members of AAPI.
 They will be non-voting members and cannot serve on any committee of AAPI.
 Alliance offers support for physician issues, publications and resources to support physician spouses and families.

 The Governing Body may from time to time create other special categories of membership.